 - a current inventory of hazardous substances is available for each area they have responsibility for, and that it is updated annually.

-- employees are provided all necessary personal protective equipment and they are trained on its proper use.
+- employees are provided all necessary personnel protective equipment and they are trained on its proper use.

 - containers of hazardous substances are properly labeled (product name, appropriate hazard warnings, name/address of manufacturer, etc).